The word you are looking for, friends, is "Astronaut."

 Along the way, he met Xalzana, the one woman he might have left Earth behind for, but though they met numerous times, and something he thought was love developed, there was a fear in her, not of him, but of something she wouldn't say.
 On the night he intended to propose to her, there was an attack, separating them, and though he searched more than a dozen worlds for her afterwards, he never saw her again.

-Around 1942, Roy came across a star system under attack from the Mrevani, a ruthless race bent on conquest.
+Circa 1942, Roy came across a nearby star system under attack from the Mrevani, a ruthless race bent on conquest.
 He discovered that when the Mrevani had first been visited by interstellar explorers, they'd killed them and taken their technology, turning their warlike ways out towards the universe at large, attacking everyone they met.
 They'd got the technology before they were ready to handle it, and Roy feared that if he gave humanity that technology, then they'd end up going down a similar route.
-Shaken, he withdrew from human society, becoming a recluse; when the American goverment came round, looking to use his inventions in the war, he refused.
+Shaken, he withdrew from human society, becoming a recluse.
+Soon agencies with the American government made visits, requesting access to his inventions and know-how to aid in the war effort.
+He refused.

 The refusal shook people's faith in him.
-Though he still did his own part for the war effort, at one point getting captured by the enemy and escaping, the American public preferred to forget about him, turning to heroes who were more clear-cut, heroes they could be certain of, and he disappeared from view.
+Though he still did his own part for the war effort, at one point getting captured by the enemy and escaping, the American public shunned him, favoring heroes who, from their perspective, seemed more patriotic, heroes they inspired more confidence.
+Thus he soon faded from public view.

-In late spring of 1946, the Mrevani came to Earth, laying waste to Romeyn Falls.
-The Astro-Naut returned to stop them, a fleet of drone ships with him to defend his home city.
+In late spring of 1946, the Mrevani came to Earth, their first target, Romeyn Falls.
+The Astro-Naut, accompanied by a fleet of self-designed drone ships, immediately appeared to defend his home city.
 Deftly avoiding the Mrevani's attacks, he piloted his ship into their flying base and blew it up, but took serious injuries in the process.
-He used a teleporter to return to his base in Romeyn Falls, the Gernsback Building, and with Joe's assistance destroyed his remaining work in order to avoid anyone else using them.
-Once that was done, he used the teleporter once again, but where he went, whether he lived or died, what ultimately became of him, no-one on Earth knows.
+Using a teleporter to return to his corporation headquarters, the Gernsback Building.
+With Joe's assistance, they destroyed his remaining works, keeping them from the control of devious corporations and mischievous criminals.

 The town renamed itself in honor of his bravery, becoming Astro City in 1947.
-The rocket beacon on AstroBank Tower was reconfigured, becoming a warning signal, alerting heroes of impending danger.
+The rocket beacon on AstroBank Tower was reconfigured as a signalling device, alerting heroes of impending dangers.

-Roy had a once-in-a-lifetime mind, coming up with inventions far in advance of Earth technology at the time.
+Roy had one of those minds that comes up once-in-a-generation, developing inventions far in advance of current Earth technologies.
 As Joe put it, Roy made breakthroughs practically by force of will, simply by knowing they were possible.
-He doesn't seem to have realized he was anything exceptional, assuming anyone could do it if they put their mind to it.
+He doesn't seem to have realized that he was anything exceptional, his basic assumptions were that anyone could do.
+They just had to put their minds to it.